laravel/docs/filesystem.md

 #### Rackspace Driver Configuration

-Laravel's Flysystem integrations works great with Rackspace; however, a sample configuration is not included with the framework's default `filesystems.php` configuration file.
+Laravel's Flysystem integrations work great with Rackspace; however, a sample configuration is not included with the framework's default `filesystems.php` configuration file.
 If you need to configure a Rackspace filesystem, you may use the example configuration below:

     'rackspace' => [
         'driver'    => 'rackspace',